**INFORMATION UPDATED ON JUNE 26, 2018. UPDATED INFORMATION IS IN RED BELOW**

 August 2018 (Anticipated): Conditional job offers made.

-September/October 2018 (Anticipated): Fire Recruit Academy Class 2018-2 begins and runs for fifteen weeks.
+First or Second week of October 2018 (Anticipated): Fire Recruit Academy Class 2018-2 begins and runs for fifteen weeks.

 Early 2019: Fire Station 414 opens.